wp-plugins/woocommerce-exporter/readme.txt

 == Usage ==

-1. Open Tools > Store Export from the WordPress Administration
+1. Open WooCommerce > Store Export from the WordPress Administration
 2. Select which WooCommerce details you would like to export and click Export

 Done!